markbastian/clojure-club/ideas.md

 ###Problems
 * More 4Clojure
+* Create an app/game incrementally
+* AI/fn vs. AI fn
-* How many ways can you solve fib and fact?
+* How many ways can you solve x (e.g. fib and fact)?
 * Pick a problem that emphasizes one of the concepts below

 ###Topics